Frequently Asked Questions About Orthodontics

-An orthodontist is a dental specialist who has received two to three years of additional training and experience.
-Dr. Bickler and Dr. Gabriel are able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.
+An orthodontist is a dental specialist who has received two to three years of additional residency training beyond dental school.
+Dr. Gabriel is able to straighten teeth, correct misaligned jaw structure, and improve the function of your smile.

 What's the best age to visit the orthodontist?

 If you want to improve the look and feel of your smile, then any age can be a great time to see an orthodontist.
 The American Association of Orthodontists recommends that children first visit an orthodontist around the age of seven; however, orthodontic treatment is not exclusive to children and teens.

 About one in every five orthodontic patients is over the age of 21.
 Whether you’re considering treatment for yourself or for a child, any age is a good time to visit the orthodontist.

 How can I take care of my teeth if I'm wearing braces or a retainer?

 - ALWAYS remember to brush your teeth after every meal and floss at least once a day.